 Selective Laser Sintering (SLS) is a versatile 3D printing technology, often used for functional prototyping, small-batch production and end-use parts.
-SLS parts can be found in airplanes, wearables, machine components, production tools and more.
+LS parts can be found in airplanes, wearables, machine components, production tools and more.

 With SLS, a laser fuses together polymer powder particles, building a part layer by layer.
 This print method is best for producing high-accuracy functional prototypes and parts with complex geometries.
 Since the powder supports the part as it’s printed, no additional supports are needed.